DeltaXML/vscode-xslt-tokenizer/README.md

 ## State of development

 - This is currently a work in progress.
-Main XPath 3.1 tokenization is complete.
+Main XPath 3.1 tokenization using standard token types is complete.

-- Next step is to add semantic tokens for XPath.

-- The intention is to then add an XSLT lexer that delegates to the XPath lexer when required.
-Basic evaluation context will be passed from the XSLT lexer to the XPath lexer.

 ## XPath 3.1 lexer summary